8 Provisions, Contingent Liabilities and Contingent Assets

 (ii) Foreign currency risk

 Foreign currency risk is the risk that the fair value or future cash flows of an exposure will fluctuate because of changes in foreign exchange rates.
-The Company transacts in several currencies and consequently the Company is exposed to foreign exchange risk through its sales outside India, and purchases from overseas suppliers in various foreign currencies.
-The company also has borrowings in foregin currency.
+The Company transacts in several currencies and consequently the Company is exposed to foreign exchange risk through its sales outside India and purchases from overseas suppliers in various foreign currencies.
 The exchange rate between the Indian rupee and foreign currencies has changed substantially in recent years and may fluctuate substantially in the future.
 Consequently, the results of the Company's operations are affected as the rupee appreciates / depreciates against these currencies.
 Foreign currency exchange rate exposure is partly balanced by purchase of raw materials and services in the respective currencies.

 B. Credit risk